Surakshaajith/simple-ocr-opencv/README.md

 #### Step 1: Load an image

 An image similar to other images you'd like to be able to OCR.
+Chop it up and/or change the colors in it if necessary.

 #### Step 2: Segmentation

-Finds chunks of pixels that look like text.
+Finds chunks of pixels that look like text characters.

-What the output for one character looks like:
+What it looks like:
 "50 18 14 15"

 What it means:
-"A possible character was found at pixel 50x18, with pixel dimensions 14x15"
+"Found a character at pixel 50x18, with pixel dimensions 14x15"

 #### Step 3: Supervised Learning

-"Teaches" the software which chunks of the image correspond to which characters.
+"Teaches" the software which segments of the image correspond to which characters.

 This project does this with k-nearest neighbor.
 One of the simplest classification algorithms.

 #### Step 4: Grounding

-Creates a ".box" file which defines which segments of the image correspond to which characters.
+Creates a ".box" file which defines the results of the previous steps.

 #### Step 5: Training